-- 1. Assisted Living (AL)HCBS Waiver for the Frail Elderly; - 2.
-Elderly in Adult Residential Care (WEARC) - 3.2.
-Frail Elderly at home (CHIP)HCBS Waiver for Persons with Physical Disabilities; and - 4.3.
-Persons with Mental Retardation or Related Conditions (MRRC)HCBS Waiver for Individuals with Intellectual Disabilities and Related Conditions.
+- 2. HCBS Waiver for Persons with Physical Disabilities; and - 3.
+HCBS Waiver for Individuals with Intellectual Disabilities and Related Conditions.

 The DHCFP issues policy rules and regulations related to the waivers in addition to overseeing the performance of the operating agency.